viswiz-io/github-action/README.md

 ## Usage

 1. Create a [VisWiz.io](https://www.viswiz.io/) account.
-2. Grab your VisWiz.io [API key](https://app.viswiz.io/account) and save it to your GitHub repository’s **Settings → Secrets**.
+2. Copy your VisWiz.io [API key](https://app.viswiz.io/account) and save it to your GitHub repository’s **Settings → Secrets**.
-2. Create a VisWiz.io project and grab the project's ID, and optionally save it to your GitHub repository’s **Settings → Secrets**.
+2. Create a VisWiz.io project and copy the project's ID.

 For example, the following workflow creates a new VisWiz.io build on every commit: